DevSecNinja/ha-discover/README.md

 1. Open your browser to `http://localhost:3000`
 2. Click the "Trigger Re-Index" button to start discovering repositories
 3. Wait a few moments, then refresh to see the results

-### Adding Your Repository

-To have your Home Assistant configuration indexed:

-1. Ensure your repository contains automation files (e.g., `automations.yaml`)
-2. Add the `ha-discover` topic to your GitHub repository:
-   - Go to your repository on GitHub
-   - Click the ⚙️ icon next to "About"
-   - Add `ha-discover` to the topics list
-   - Save changes
-3. Trigger indexing on HA Discover (or wait for the next scheduled index)

 ## API Documentation